pieaerts/pieaerts/_masterclasses/kenya-photography-expedition-january-2023.md

 ### **Can I cancel my seat when I change my mind?**

-Terms & Conditions of Talisman Travel Design apply.
-Please contact mclaessens@talisman.nl for more information.
+For this particular trip, the Terms & Conditions of Talisman Travel Design apply.
+Please contact info@pieaerts.com for more information.

 ### **Is there an option to book a private room?**